The Trail to Oregon!: Act II

 The show restarts with Daughter in the wagon of The Bandit King, missing her family ("Lost Without You").
 Her family arrives at a pub, where Mother pays for her drink with her wedding ring.
 Mother takes Son and leaves the pub to walk to Oregon, while Father is left with Grandpa.
 Grandpa gives Father a pep talk, admitting that he left the lobster world in disgrace after losing the love of his life to the lobster and his best friend, Cornwallis.
 The General Store Guy then enters the pub.
 Father decides that he will do anything to get back his family and approaches The General Store Guy, demanding a working wagon.
 When he refuses, Father threatens to shoot him and his partner, because he needed to fix his family no matter what ("When The World's At Stake (Reprise)").
 The General Store Guy gives Father his wagon.
 Father takes the new wagon on the trail, picking up Mother and Son on the way.
 Mother is overjoyed, and takes the reins, setting the pace to grueling and the rations to barebones ("Speedrun").

 While the family races to Oregon, Cletus Jones reveals his jealousy to Daughter, who constantly rejects The Bandit King's advances.
 The trio come upon the Columbia River, and the bandits decide to float their wagon across the river ("Caulk The Wagon").
 While in the river, they hit a rock that causes them to fall out.
 Daughter grabs onto a rock while the thieves are swept away.
 The family arrives just in time to see Daughter in the river.
 Father tells the family they will need to ford the river to save her.
 When Son protests, remembering a warning from an Independence town person, Mother declares they are a family.
 They manage to reach Daughter, but crash and wreck their wagon.
 Luckily, every member of the family is saved by Grandpa's lobster nemesis, Cornwallis.

 The family is thrilled to see the Oregon border just a few yards away.
 When they reach the state line, they are stopped by a doctor (Joey Richter), who tells them only the healthy members of the party can continue to Oregon, and one of them (chosen earlier by the audience) is about to die of dysentery.
 The doctor announces the victim, who says their final goodbyes to the rest of the family, complete with all the sounds and smells of death by dysentery ("You Gotta Go").

-Determined to reach Oregon as a family, the remaining members drag the body across the border, and are amazed when the victim comes back to life thanks to the pure Oregon air (except in the case of Daughter and Mother, who were only pretending to be dead).
+Determined to reach Oregon as a family, the remaining members dragged the body across the border, and are amazed when the victim comes back to life thanks to the pure Oregon air (except in the case of Daughter and Mother, who were only pretending to be dead).
 Grandpa discovers his million-dollar bill in his pocket that the lobsters returned to him, and shares his fortune with his family.
 To celebrate, Son finally convinces the family to help realize his dream of skinny dipping ("Naked In A Lake").